PIX3LFLUX/HSmartKArt-EE/README.md

 	set on system startup the script `mqttclientid.sh` is placed in the directory `/etc/profile.d/`.

+Additionally following circumstances should be considered before executing one of the installation scripts:
 1. **For the CAN-to-MQTT Bridge** a Raspberry Pi with CAN HAT is needed.
 The CAN HAT is required only when using the Raspberry Pi as CAN-to-MQTT Bridge.
 Alternatively the Raspberry Pi may be used only as MQTT client which is the **default behaviour** of the `mqttbridge` software.
 See